MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-302b.md

 In this course, you will learn how to recognize custom visual content within a provided image, using Azure Custom Vision capabilities in a mixed reality application.

-This Service will allow you to train a machine learning model, using object images.
-You will then use the trained model, to recognize similar objects, as provided by the camera capture of the Microsoft HoloLens.
+This service will allow you to train a machine learning model using object images.
+You will then use the trained model to recognize similar objects, as provided by the camera capture of Microsoft HoloLens or a camera connected to your PC for immersive (VR) headsets.

 ![course outcome](images/AzureLabs-Lab302b-00.png)